-PhilHealth coverage is mandatory for all sea-based and land-based OFWs, whether they’re documented or not.
+PhilHealth coverage is mandatory for all sea-based and land-based OFWs, whether documented or not.

 Also, Filipinos with dual citizenship and other Pinoys living abroad can become PhilHealth members.

-Under Republic Act 10645, all Filipinos 60 years old and above are automatically PhilHealth members, as long as they’re not covered by any other membership category.
+Under Republic Act 10645, all Filipinos 60 years old and above are automatically PhilHealth members as long as any other membership category does not cover them.

-Filipino retirees who have paid at least 120 monthly PhilHealth contributions qualify for lifetime membership.
+Filipino retirees who have paid at least 120 monthly PhilHealth contributions qualify for a lifetime membership.

 Lifetime PhilHealth members include the following people:

 - Uniformed personnel 56 years old and above